All Our Cricket Bats

 The reason cricket bat willow is most suitable for cricket bats is that it has a light, fibrous, nature which provides natural resilience and durability to the bat.

 After the drying of the willow cleft to produce the optimum moisture content for the bat's durability, it is then roughly shaped and the handle fitted to the bat.
-The final shaping and balancing of Spartan Cricket items is performed by master bat craftsman making this a very specialist art.

 The natural soft willow cleft for use in the game has to be pressed during manufacture.
 Huge downward pressure is applied mechanically to the face and edges of the bat by running it beneath a roller that compresses the fibres together, strengthening the wood.